rael-ml/Deep_Reinforcement_Learning_Nanodegree_Project2_DDPG/Report.md

 - **Truncated Natural Policy Gradient (TNPG)**
 - **Distributed Distributional Deep Deterministic Policy Gradient (D4PG)** (a state-of-the-art approach)

-Additionally, an interesting direction for future work would be comparing the results obtained in this single-agent scenario with the multi-agent Reacher environment to evaluate performance differences.
+Additionally, an interesting direction for future work would be comparing the results obtained in this single-agent scenario with the parallel-agents Reacher environment to evaluate performance differences.